xyhp915/uix/DEVLOG.md

 ## November, 2024

 Hey yo!
-November was quite productive, I'm happy to share with you what's new in UIx.
+November was quite productive, let's have a look.

 ### `use-effect-event` hook

-_v1.3.0_
+_planned for v1.3.0_

 This is a missing piece from React, actually they do have it under unstable flag, but it makes life so much easier in certain cases that I've decided to add it to UIx now.
 The hook was previously named `useEvent`, now it's `useEffectEvent` which sounds more appropriate given the context where it should be used.
 We adopted userland implementation of the hook at Pitch and it worked great.
 I highly recommend to [read the docs on `useEffectEvent`](https://react.dev/learn/separating-events-from-effects) to understand what it is doing and when you should use it.

 ### Renderable React Context

-_v1.3.0_
+_planned for v1.3.0_

 To render React Context in UIx you have to use JS interop to render the `Provider` component: